 Some mix it with butter and spread it on to their rolls (me!), some like it on their turkey, some like it plain and some don’t like it at all.
 It’s one of those things you want to have because it’s, ya know, tradition.

 So this is where you may or may not be left with a giant chunk of uneaten cranberry sauce or you may have a can or two you thought you’d need but didn’t.
 So, one solutions to only *huge* problem is to take your leftover cranberry sauce and turn it into a heavenly loaf of cranberry walnut bread, right?

 The Mr. likes his cranberry bread warm and topped with butter.
 I have to agree, this makes for a melt-in-your-mouth treat but I did sneak in some whole wheat flour, shhh don’t tell.

-Use these cute, oven-safe, disposable loaf pans to share with friends. ????
+Have quite a bit of leftover cranberry jelly?
+Use these cute, oven-safe, disposable loaf pans to share a loaf with friends or family.

 This easy recipe for Cranberry Walnut Bread was featured on South Your Mouth!

 - 1 ½ cups flour